2023 UEFA Women's Under-17 EURO final tournament: Fixtures and results

 18:00, Lilleküla Stadium, Tallinn

-In the semi-finals, the winner of Group A plays the runner-up of Group B and vice versa.
+In the semi-finals, the winners of Group A (Spain) play the runners-up of Group B and vice versa.
 The allocation of semi-finals to stadiums will occur after the group stage.

 Final